kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 * Promises wait for your code to COMPLETELY finish what it's doing.
 * Promises then let you attach callbacks in a neater, cleaner way then it did previously.
-* Promises have special event handling for situations where the code doesn't fully work.
+* Promises have a `then` method that manages the callbacks.
-* Promises have a `then` method that manages all of these things.
+* Promises have special event handling for situations where the code fails.

 At the time of this guide's publish date, Promises haven't been fully implemented in browsers.
-The current goal is make them part of a future version of JavaScript, specifically the ECMAScript 6 version, code-named "Harmony."
+The current goal is make them part of a future version of JavaScript, specifically <a href="http://wiki.ecmascript.org/doku.php?id=harmony:specification_drafts" target="blank">ECMAScript version 6, code-named "Harmony."</a>

 <a name="jquery-promises"></a>
 <h4 class="h4-guide">An important note about jQuery Promises</h4>